-On March 22, 2012, the company expanded the Baez property by staking an additional 76 claims.
+On March 22, 2012, the company expanded the Baez property by staking an additional 69 claims.
 This brought the total land package to a size of 40,125 hectares.

 The Company conducted detailed mapping, prospecting, soil sampling and re-logging and sampling of historic drill core on the Baez property in May, June and August, 2012.
-Exploration plans for the 2013 field season at Baez will be completely dependent on the results of the above mentioned technical compilations, and the availability of financing to the Company.
+Highlights from the sampling were press released on January 24, 2013.